 Immersive visualization enables architects to present their designs and firms – to showcase property for sale or under construction.
 Managers, supervisors, inspectors, owners, or tenants don’t even need to be physically present to take a walkthrough of a building.

-AI, which enables computers and machines to mimic human intelligence, is expected to be used more frequently in conjunction with BIM, cameras, laser scanners, sensors, wearables, and other technology that gather the necessary data.
+AI and ML are expected to be used more frequently in conjunction with BIM, digital twins, sensors, wearables, cameras, laser scanners, and other latest technology in construction industry sectors.

-Here are some examples of how AI and ML can benefit construction firms and the industry today:
+Here are some examples of how AI and ML can benefit construction firms:

 - The analysis of weather, traffic, and community and business activity data can help determine the most problematic areas and optimal phasing of construction activities.